• Skip to primary navigation

 • Taste and add more lemon or salt to your taste.

-• Serve immediately or store in an airtight container for up to a week.
+• Serve immediately or store in an airtight container for up to 5 days.

 Nutrition